President, Roger Selby

 Jon Green, Honorary Secretary

-He was deployed as the Financial Advisor to the Commander JTF 633 in Baghdad in 2005 and upon his return held sub-unit command in 2005-2006, then serving at HQ 2nd Division and the Army Compliance and Assurance Agency.
+He was deployed as the Financial Advisor to the Commander JTF 633 in Baghdad in 2005 and upon his return held sub-unit command in 2005-2006, then served at HQ 2nd Division and the Army Compliance and Assurance Agency.

 Lesley Barold